-Here is the thing: Asian culture really emphasizes on education.
+Here is the thing: Asian culture really emphasizes education.
 We can see that from Chinese culture, Korean culture and Japanese culture.
 Vietnamese culture is not an exception.

 Temple of Literature is the first university of Vietnam and has proven its historical and cultural importance.
 Nowadays, students always come here before exams or in Lunar New Year to wish for the best luck in their study.

 The temple is laid out in a sequence of five courtyards from south to north, spanned by three pathways running through the Temple's length.
-This place is surely for anyone who want to dig deeper into the history and culture of Vietnam.
+This place is surely for anyone who wants to dig deeper into the history and culture of Vietnam.

 Book a FREE Hanoi Free Tours To Temple of Literature!